NoahBakayou/Python-Interpreter/README.md

 This project implements a basic interpreter that can handle simple arithmetic expressions, variables, and assignments.

-It does **not** rely on Python's built-in functions such as eval()!
+It does **not** rely on Python's built-in functions such as eval().
 Instead, the program includes its own built-in math parser!

 **Key Components**